 There are rich and convenient travel modes in China.
-If you choose to come to China to learn Chinese or travel, you will not be bothered by transportation.
+If you choose to learn Chinese in China or travel in China, you will not be bothered by transportation.
 You can enjoy the convenience of life and travel in addition to studying.
 Let’s take a look at the situation and precautions of the 6 types of main transportation that you can use when you live in China.

-In China, you only need to download the corresponding software on your mobile phones, such as Hello Bicycle, Didi Qingju Bicycle or Meituan Bicycle, and you can use shared bicycles parked in public places.
-This bicycle sharing business allows people who do not have bicycles also enjoy the convenience of a bicycle.
-The price of a shared bicycle is cheap and affordable, which only costs 1.5 yuan/30 minutes.
+In China, you only need to download the corresponding software on your mobile phones, such as Hello Bicycle, Didi Qingju Bicycle, or Meituan Bicycle.
+You can use shared bicycles parked in public places.
+This bicycle sharing business allows people who do not have bicycles to also enjoy the convenience of a bicycle.
+A shared bicycle is low and affordable, which only costs 1.5 yuan/30 minutes.
 It is very convenient to borrow and return the car.
-If you’re travelling in a short distance, this would be a very ideal option.
-This way of travel is not only green and environmentally friendly but also greatly eases the city’s traffic pressure.
-If you live in China, bicycle-sharing can not only be a greener travel option, but also a unique Chinese travel experience.
+If you’re traveling a short distance, this would be a very ideal option.
+This way of travel is green and environmentally friendly and greatly eases the city’s traffic pressure.
+If you live in China, bicycle-sharing can be a greener travel option and a unique Chinese travel experience.

-In the 1980s, scooter and motorcycles gradually became the new favourite of the transportation way.
-Scooter is also another very common transportation you can see in China.
+In the 1980s, scooters and motorcycles gradually became the new favorite of the transportation way.
+Scooter is also another widespread transportation you can see in China.
 It’s convenient and fast speed.
-Scooter also gets less traffic influence compared with driving yourself or taking a taxi but faster than riding the bicycle.
+Scooter also gets less traffic influence than driving yourself or taking a taxi but faster than riding the bicycle.